tcheng96/CAIChallenge2018/database/readme.md

 ibmcloud cf services
 ```

 Bind your database service to your application.
 This creates credentials and connection information for you to use.
+This command will fail if you did not create your application yet (you hopefully should have been doing that while you waited for the database to be provisioned).
 ```
 ibmcloud cf bind-service cai-challenge *YOUR_DATABASE_NAME*
 ```